international employment law firm alliance L&E Global

 Employers who violate any of the anti-discrimination provisions shall be subject to a fine of 250 up to 5,000 times the UMA in effect.
 Article 1916 of the Federal Civil Code (FCC) states that a person must be indemnified in cash for ‘moral damages’ when he is affected in his feelings, affections, beliefs, honour, reputation, private life, shape and physical appearance, or in the consideration that others have of such person.
 Furthermore, the same provision assumes that moral damage exists when a person’s freedom or physical or psychological integrity is violated or diminished.
 Despite this assumption, in practice it is difficult to prove the essential elements of the action that causes moral damage, taking into consideration its subjectivity.

-Internal Dispute Resolution Process: Companies may have internal dispute resolution processes; however, they are not mandatory, as the parties will always be entitled to raise their actions with the Conciliation and Arbitration Boards.
+Internal Dispute Resolution Process: Companies may have internal dispute resolution processes; however, they are not mandatory, as the parties will always be entitled to raise their actions with the Labour Courts.

-Arbitration: Arbitration is performed by the Conciliation and Arbitration Boards, as it is not possible for the parties to agree to a third-party arbitration.
-For a labour-related ruling to be enforceable, it must be issued by the competent labour authority, Conciliation and Arbitration Board or a Court of Appeals.
+Arbitration: Arbitration is performed by the Conciliation and Registration Centre, as it is not possible for the parties to agree to a third-party arbitration.
+For a labour-related ruling to be enforceable, it must be issued by the competent labour authority or a Court of Appeals.
+Also, if there is a Rapid Response Mechanism, then labour panels may be created in order to resolve disputes that may arise under the terms and conditions of the Rapid Response Mechanism and if a panel is formed, the three independent and impartial arbitrators on the panel may request a site visit to the disputed workplace to provide further evidence to resolve the dispute.

-Litigation: Conciliation and Arbitration Boards are the administrative agencies in charge of solving labour disputes.
-When dealing with individual litigation cases, a Board will encourage the parties to reach a settlement agreement before the actual proceedings take place.
-If the parties refuse to reach an agreement, a Board will initiate the process; however, the parties may reach an agreement at any moment before the final award is issued.
+Litigation: Labour Courts are the judicial agencies in charge of solving labour disputes.
+When dealing with individual litigation cases, a Court will encourage the parties to reach a settlement agreement before the actual proceedings take place.
+If the parties refuse to reach an agreement, the Court will initiate the process; however, the parties may reach an agreement at any moment before the final award is issued.

 Fines, Penalties and Damages: The Social and Welfare Department can impose fines of different amounts on employers for breach to the FLL.